-Cookies store information about you and your preferences on your hard disk, and websites use this information for various purposes.
-Some cookies are beneficial because they save you from having to set your preferences each time you visit a website.
+Cookies store information about you and your preferences, and websites use this information for various purposes.
+Some cookies are beneficial because they save you from having to set your preferences or install your userdata each time you visit a website.
 For example, you might the currency on a shopping website from Euros to British Pounds.
 Without a cookie to store that information, you'd have to make that change each time you shopped on that site.

-Some cookies store a lot more information, which some people might consider private and sensitive.
-Again, this could used to make your life easier, but if that information includes which websites you visited after looking at a previous site - thereby tracking you as you browse the web, then you probably don't want that on your computer.
+Some cookies store a lot more information, which some people consider private and sensitive.
+That information includes which websites you visited after looking at a previous site.
+Again, this could used to make your life easier, and it almost always used to deliver targeted adverts.
+But you may reasonably consider such tracking as you browse the web to be an invasion of privacy.

-Cookies can send data back to the webpages that you visit; and what the website (or owners of the site) do with this data is where the danger lies.
-This is why deleting your cookies and - to a lesser degree - your browsing history is a good thing to do periodically.
+Cookies can send data back to the webpages that you visit; and what the website (or owners of the site) do with this data is where lies the invasion of privacy.
+This is why deleting your cookies and - to a lesser degree - your browsing history is considered by many to be a useful periodic task.

-Again, you may not want to delete your history, since it's convenient to have your browser auto-complete website addresses as you begin typing, prioritising sites you've visited recently over search engine results.
-You might also like to search your history to find a page you forgot to bookmark weeks or months ago.
+As with third-party cookies, you may not always want to delete your internet history, since it's convenient to have your browser auto-complete website addresses as you begin typing, prioritising sites you've visited recently over search engine results.
+You might also like to search your history to find a page you forgot to bookmark weeks- or even months ago.

-With this in mind, deleting your cookies and internet browsing history really very simple.
-We'll cover the four main web browsers here, and you'll need to follow the instructions for all the browsers you use, since they don't all share a common pool of cookies and websites you've visited.
+With this in mind, deleting your cookies and internet browsing history is really very simple.
+We'll cover four of the main web browsers here, and you'll need to follow the instructions for all the browsers you use, since they don't all share a common pool of cookies and websites you've visited.
+(See also: What is the Dark Web?
+How to access the Dark Web.)

 How to delete cookies and browsing history: Microsoft Internet Explorer